Crested coua: Chicks

 Young chicks are altricial, which means they are naked at birth and need full parental attention for their early development.
 During that time, they have unique red and white "bullseyes" inside their mouth, supposedly used to indicate to their parents where to put the food.
 This characteristic is thought to be particularly useful at darker hours of the day.
 They also have a dark skin and a reddish bill at that stage.

 Taxonomy

 The crested coua is one of nine living bird species in the subfamily Couinae, which only has one genus, the Coua.
-These birds are part of the order Cuculiformes, which includes Cuckoos, Turacos and Roadrunners.
+These birds are part of the order Cuculiformes, which includes Cuckoos and Roadrunners.
 Couas are a monophyletic group of endemic birds of Madagascar.

 Three of the coua species are arboreal (Blue Coua (C. caerulea), Crested Coua (C. cristata) and Verreaux's Coua (C. verreauxi)), and six species are ground dwelling (Coquerel's Coua (C. coquereli), Running Coua (C. cursor), Giant Coua (C. gigas), Red-fronted Coua (C. reynaudii), Red-capped Coua (C. ruficeps) and Red-breasted Coua (C. serriana)).